 Continuing Education (non-credit) classes and seminars are subject to cancellation in the event of inadequate enrollment.
-Continuing Education (non-credit) classes and seminars cannot be converted to credits and they cannot count toward degrees, diplomas, or technical certificates of credit; and are not covered by HOPE.
+Continuing Education (non-credit) classes and seminars do not bestow college credits; cannot count toward degrees, diplomas, or technical certificates of credit; and are not covered by HOPE.

-For more information on Economic Development Programs, call 404-297-9522 extension 5000.
+For more information on Economic Development Programs, call 404-297-9522 extension 1829.